Viscosity solutions of Hamilton-Jacobi equation in $RCD(K,\infty)$ spaces and applications to large deviations: Contraction estimates for gradient and Laplacian

+Since $W^{1,2}$-weak convergence implies $L^2$-weak convergence, we have $L^2$-weak convergence and convergence of $L^2$-norms, so \eqref{eq:inclspazi} is proved.

-Now let $(h_t)\in AC([0,T],L^2(\Y))$, then $\Phi(t) := \frac12\int|(h_t)^+|^2\,\d\mm_\Y$ is locally absolutely continuous on $(0,\infty)$ and, setting $\phi(z) := z^+ = \max\{0,z\}$, \eqref{eq:tesilemma} follows by observing that
+Now let $(g_t) \in \AC([0,T],L^2(\Y))$, then $\Phi(t) := \frac12\int|(g_t)^+|^2\,\d\mm_\Y$ is locally absolutely continuous on $(0,\infty)$ and, setting $\phi(z) := z^+ = \max\{0,z\}$, \eqref{eq:tesilemma} follows by observing that

 For the general case we argue by approximation via the heat flow.
-Fix $\eps>0$ and notice that the fact that $\h_\eps$ is a contraction in $W^{1,2}(\Y)$ and a bounded operator from $L^2(\Y)$ to $W^{1,2}(\Y)$ yield the inequalities
+Fix $\eps>0$ and note that the fact that $\h_\eps$ is a contraction in $W^{1,2}(\Y)$ and a bounded operator from $L^2(\Y)$ to $W^{1,2}(\Y)$ yield the inequalities